Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 ## Deployment

-When you click on Deploy to Azure for the selected Enterprise-Scale reference implementation, it will load the deployment experience into your default Azure tenant.
+When you click on Deploy to Azure for this reference implementation, the Azure portal will load the deployment experience into your default Azure tenant.
 In case you have access to multiple tenants, ensure you are selecting the right one.

-### Deployment Region
+### Basics

-On the first page, select the Region.
+On the Basics blade, select the Region.
 This region will primarily be used to place the deployment resources in an Azure region, but also used as the initial region for some of the resources that are deployed, such as Azure Log Analytics and Azure automation.

 ![Enterprise-Scale region](./media/basics.PNG)